-The healthy human liver map32 includes 8,444 parenchymal and non-parenchymal cells obtained from the fractionation of fresh hepatic tissue from five human livers.
-The liver tissue was obtained from livers procured from deceased donors deemed acceptable for liver transplantation. sciRED (k = 30) was applied to the filtered count while modeling library size as a technical covariate.
+The healthy human liver map30 includes 8,444 parenchymal and non-parenchymal cells obtained from the fractionation of fresh hepatic tissue from five human livers.
+The liver tissue was obtained from livers procured from deceased donors deemed acceptable for liver transplantation.
+Data was downloaded from the R package HumanLiver, available at https://github.com/BaderLab/HumanLiver, and sciRED (k=30) was applied to filtered count while modeling library size as a technical covariate.